Deliaz/jquery-trplclick/README.md

   // Your awesom code here
 });
 ```
+That's it!
+Now you have true 'triple click' event handler.

 ### Options
 Default settings are suitable for most cases, but you can customize it anyway